ec-europa/europa-component-library/src/website/src/pages/eu/components/blockquote/docs/usage.md

+---
+title: Usage
+order: 1
+---

-**When blockquote is used for testimonials or to emphasize excerpts of text.
-It is regarded as a standalone design component with a dominant appearance in the page.**
+When blockquote is used for testimonials or to emphasize excerpts of text.
+It is regarded as a standalone design component with a dominant appearance in the page.

 ### When to use it